Custom Die Struck Pins

 Because die-striking is achieved by applying intense pressure to metals with a stamp, the result is a hard packed logo that is stronger and denser than items made from other processes.
 Pins created through die-striking will last longer and will maintain the just-pressed luster for a longer amount of time.

-We double strike each pin into a solid piece of metal.
+We double strike each one into a solid piece of metal.
 High-levels of relief can be added to your image.
 Each die struck pin is plated and color filled or recessed areas can be sandblasted.
 We hand polish them, creating a raised area that is shiny.
 Recessed areas can either be antiqued or can be shiny.
 The difference between shiny and antique styles in the plating that is used.